PubChimps/IBMCodePatterns/ProgrammingLanguageClassification/README.md

 # Programming Language Classification with IBM Data Science Experience, Watson, and GitHub

 ## Description
-In this Code Pattern, we will use a Jupyter Notebook on IBM Data Science Experience to build a predictive model that predicts a code's programming language based on its text.
+In this Code Pattern, we will use Jupyter Notebooks in IBM Watson Studio to build a model that predicts a code's programming language based on its text.
 The model will then be evaluated against IBM's Watson Natural Languauge classifier.

 When the reader has completed this Code Pattern, they will understand how to: